 We'll be exploring the top five most effective methods for using rosemary oil in your hair, as well as focusing on how this little garden herb can become your next beauty staple.

-What are the benefits of rosemary oil for hair?
+Benefits of rosemary oil for hair

 As with any new beauty product, natural or otherwise, it's likely we'll be seeking answers on what they're actually good for before we plan on using them.